ptsteadman/notebook/stories/a-quiet-new-voice.md

 <hr>

 Feyerabend explored her new city, yet another city.
-It was pastel and grey, and somehow reminded Feyerabend of being a teenager.
+It was pastel and grey, and somehow reminded her of being a teenager.

-Feyerabend knew that she was still young in the abstract sense, but her week of free time brought back memories.
+Feyerabend knew that she was still young in the abstract sense, but the week of free time brought back memories.
 At some point in her early twenties, Feyerabend had become constantly aware that each day could not be wasted, and had generally lived accordingly.
-For ten years, Leah Feyerabend had studied formal grammar at a number of different universities, reading hundreds of pages a day.
-When Feyerabend's classmates went out to jobs, they always treated her with a bit of pity, asking questions like "what type of applications do you see for your work", or passive-aggressively invited her to parties.
+For ten years, Leah Feyerabend had studied formal grammar at a few different universities, reading hundreds of pages a day.
+When Feyerabend's classmates went out to jobs, they always treated her with a bit of pity, asking questions like "what type of applications do you see for your work".

 Feyerabend thought back to the unexpected email from Addison, inviting her to come work full-time on the direct semantic IO project in Warsaw.
 Feyerabend had